 It’s time we take a look at these easy step-by-steps…

-- Prepare edamame according to package directions, if frozen.
-If fresh, rinse well and set aside.
+Prepare edamame according to package directions, if frozen.
+If fresh, rinse well and then add to large salad bowl.

-- Combine all the salad ingredients in a large bowl.
+Combine all the salad ingredients by tossing lightly.

 For the dressing, add fresh lemon juice to a small bowl.